 Check Point One: Make Sure Your Garage Door Isn’t Blindfolded

-Here’s what you need to do, on a regular basis: test the garage door photo eyes by laying an item across the path of the electron beam.
+Here’s what you need to do, regularly: test the garage door photo eyes by laying an item across the path of the electron beam.
 This runs across the width of the door (the threshold, so to speak), very close to the floor.
 A simple piece of scrap 2 x 4 is the most common prop for this test, but an old dog blanket or cardboard box works just as well.
 With the obstruction in place, try closing the door with your remote or keypad.
 If it detects the object and reverses direction, you’re good.
-If it descends on down to the floor, you’ve potentially got a “blindfolded” photo-eye.
+If it descends to the floor, you’ve potentially got a “blindfolded” photo-eye.
 Check the eyes for both alignment and impairment (cobwebs, dust) and try again.
-If the test still fails, you’re smart to call ADS for a closer look at the problem.
+If the test still fails, you’re smart to call ADS Automatic Door Specialists for a closer look at the problem.

 A couple of other points concerning the emergency release.
 First, there are times when you should NOT use it; most pointedly, when the torsion springs required for the safe operation of the door break or otherwise fail.
 The door could come crashing down if you pull that red cord, causing damage or injury.